Strawberry Polish Club

 Our Multi 2 shows a 6-card weak two of either major.

-Weak twos in this bidding system show exactly 5 cards in the bid major and 4+ cards in an unspecified minor.
+Weak twos in this bidding system show exactly 5 cards in the bid major and a side minor suit.
 Multi 2 already takes care of 6+ cards.

 Unusual 2NT opening

-The unusual 2NT opening is a preempt with 55+ in minors.
+The unusual 2NT opening is a preempt with 5+ and 5+ .

 We advise against opening 2NT for (30)55 in the first two seats.